Subscribie/docs/tasks/create-a-theme.rst

 If you want to use another theme as a base, look at the themes already in the Subscribie github organisation: https://github.com/Subscribie?utf8=%E2%9C%93&q=theme-&type=&language=

-3. Edit your :code:`jamla.yaml` file to the new theme name
+3. Edit your :code:`.env` file to the new theme name
 ```````````````````````````````````````````````````````````

 Take out the existing theme name and src for jesmond, and replace
 it with your own, removing the src attribute.
 For example:

 .. code-block:: shell

-  theme:
-      name: mynewtheme
+  THEME_NAME=mytheme

 4. Run your new theme
 ``````````````````````